mdfleming3/mdfleming3.github.io/_posts/2020-07-14-build-free-content-marketing-automation-tool-google.md

 You can now import a spreadsheet by clicking: **File > Import**.
 If you do not have existing data, you can manually create a spreadsheet, and the process will work just fine.

-My initial data looks like this:
+My initial data features attorneys of the Old West:

 ![build-free-content-marketing-automation-tool-google-one]({{ site.baseurl }}/assets/doc-auto-1.png)